 What Do Renters Look For In 2018?

 As more people stray from the property ladder and traditional home-buying, the private rented sector is continuing to grow at a rapid pace.
 Generation Rent is a thing and it’s happening right now.
+So we looked to see what do renters want when its comes to choosing a property?

 With property prices hitting new heights and affordability being stretched, it’s not a surprise that long-term renting is growing in popularity.
 Millennials now make up around half of the current housing market and a massive 90% of those are renters.
 As we enter 2018 and property prices remain high, it seems like a trend set to continue.